 Read on to find out how to use your new alias to manage spam.
 You will also learn to generate an alias even more easily when registering by using the Privowny App Toolbar.

-Not easy to remember all those unfamiliar email addresses… And to help you whenever you might need a specific one (to log in to the website for example, as aliases can be used as User IDs when you need an alternate email address for a login), we built-in a powerful search engine allowing you to easily find what you need.
+Not easy to remember all those unfamiliar email addresses… But don’t worry, to help you whenever you might need a specific one (to log into a website for example, as aliases can also be used as User IDs when you need an alternate email address for a login), we built-in a powerful search engine allowing you to easily find what you need.

 You have a few cards you can play your way.
 You can either block the mail sent to one of your aliases from reaching your inbox or just block a rightly identified sender.